basvandewiel/misternfs/README.md

 Ensure that you test your update scripts etc. carefully before moving your stuff over to an NFS-based network share.

+### Mounting NFS may take a while

+The ```SERVER_TIMEOUT``` value is used in two places, accumulating to a total timeout value of twice the number of seconds you define for it.
+By default this means it can take up to two minutes for your MiSTer to have NFS mounted and ready to go.
+These timeouts are *not blocking* to the rest of the system's startup process, so you may get some glitchy behavior there if you have overlapping directories with differing contents.
+The contents of the ```/media/fat``` hierarchy may suddenly appear different from how it after NFS gets mounted.

+The mount should take hardly any time at all if your NFS-server is already up before you start your MiSTer, but you could be in for a surprise if you're using the ```WOL``` flag for instance and your NFS-server needs to boot up while your MiSTer proceeds to load from its SD-card.
+This is an advanced use case, so don't try this if you're not comfortable with it.. or open a thread on the MiSTerFPGA.org forum and aks for guidance.

 ### Can't write to my network share